matteostronati/Cooperative-transport-with-UR5/README.md

   - `datetime`
   - `csv`
 ## Script Structure
-The main package is `ur5_custom_control` and contains four key scripts, the general architecture is shown in the image below:
+The main package is `ur5_custom_control` and contains four key scripts:

 1. **`red_dot_tracker`**
    - Detects the red marker on the sheet using the Intel Realsense D435i.